RecList/reclist/docs/core.rst

 ~~~~~~~~~~

 The dataset is a simple abstraction you might want to implement if you are playing with other datasets.
+You will see that we just need to instantiate the main parameters.

 .. code-block:: python